• Skip to primary navigation

 • Active dry yeast: This is what makes the bagels rise and be soft and fluffy.

-• Warm water: It's essential that your water is lukewarm (around 100-110ºF), and not hot.
+• Warm water: Your water must be lukewarm (around 100-110ºF), and not hot.
 Hot water will kill the yeast the dough won't rise.

 • Sugar: A little bit of sugar helps feed the yeast, which will activate it and help the dough rise faster.